Oil surges after lower than expected U.S. inventory rise

 Wednesday's EIA report followed its Monday report forecasting U.S. shale production in May would post its first monthly decline in four years and North Dakota's Tuesday report showing its production fell in February from January.

-Iran said on Wednesday it would only accept a deal over its nuclear programme if sanctions are simultaneously lifted.
+Iran said on Wednesday it would only accept a deal over its nuclear program if sanctions are simultaneously lifted.
 Uncertainty about a deal is supportive to oil prices.

 Oil traders are monitoring OPEC talks with other producers.